 - "How can a God who is beyond time be involved in each moment of my life?"

 - "How could an all-powerful God be so powerless during the Holocaust?"

 Will God Get Mad If We Wonder?

 God doesn't get upset at these questions, and it's not a sin to ask them - even in angergrrrr....
 They get at the heart of the mysteries of faith trust, justice, daily life, and even of existence itself.
 To speak of the attributes of God is to say something about God's own nature, and the only things we know about it are what God has shown and told us in Scripture, and shown to us through Jesus.
 We have the information that really matters, more than enough to live by, yet we're still dealing with something beyond our abilities to describe or understand -- which means that, when pushed far enough, even the most truthful of the words, descriptions, images, and theologies we use to describe God will miss the mark bad aim.
-How do these attributes play out in the Divine personality?
+How do these divine attributes play out in the Divine personality?
 How do they interact?
 These questions defy simple answers.
+To folks who make a typical effort to understand the attributes, it just shows how God is beyond the reach of our minds.
 To people who look deeper, the attributes of God point us to how the divine attribute definitions miss, so we can get closer to the core of what lies behind them -- the awesome character of God.

 The honest truth is, though, that our questions about the character and attributes of God also reflect in our own questions about humanity.
-For instance, every question about a gracious God of peace who allows war is, even more, a question about the leaders who give the orders to fight wars, the war apologists who propagandize war, the generals who strategize war, and the soldier that pulls the trigger or throws the grenade -- all of whom are humans with the freedom to decide whether to do it or not.
+For instance, every question about a gracious God of peace who allows (or even calls for) war is, even more, a question about the leaders who give the orders to fight wars, the war apologists who propagandize war, the generals who strategize war, and each soldier who pulls the trigger or throws the grenade -- each and all of whom are humans with the freedom to decide whether to do it or not.
 This effect on us makes the attributes too important to ignore.